 The Bible is a collection of writings by various authors at various epochs using various literary genres.
 And so it best serves reason if one speaks of a specific book rather than of the Bible in general.
 It is clear, for instance, that the overall intention of the authors of Genesis is to evoke religious faith, an adherence to the God of Abraham, Isaac and Jacob, and not to teach science.
 There is simply no scientific teaching in Genesis.
-In the Judaic/Christian tradition, the roots of religious belief reach to 5,000 years before Christ with the prophet Abraham.
-But modern science cannot be dated before the 16th or 17th century, from the time of Galileo and then through many others to Newton, with the discovery of the universal law of gravity, the differential calculus, etc. You may even wish to go back to the beginnings of the experimental method with Roger Bacon and others in the 13th century.
+In the Judaea-Christian tradition the roots of religious belief reach to the earliest prophets about 2,000 years before Christ.
+But modern science cannot be dated before the 16th or 17th century, from the time of Galileo and then through many others to Newton, with the discovery of the universal law of gravity, the differential calculus, etc. We may even wish to go back to the beginnings of the experimental method with Roger Bacon and others in the 13th century.
 But, at any rate, the modern science that speaks to religion today is born much later than the religion to which it speaks.
 It has to be recognized that the religious tradition is historically much longer and to a certain extent has that richness of the past that modern science does not.

-From ancient mythological views of the relationship of the gods to nature through the Golden Age of Greece, especially Plato, Aristotle and Archimedes, there was a development of conflicting views on the proper discourse on nature and the true relations between God and human beings.3 Into these unsettled times Christianity, with its inherited Biblical faith, emerged from its obscure origin in Palestine.
-At first sight it would seem that it must stay out of the philosophical battle as a noncombatant who was singularly uninterested in the scientific achievements of the Greeks.
+From ancient mythological views of the relationship of the gods to nature through the Golden Age of Greece, especially Plato, Aristotle and Archimedes, there was a development of conflicting views on the proper discourse on nature and the true relations between God and human beings.
+Soon Christianity, with its inherited Biblical faith, emerged from its obscure origin in Palestine.
+From its very birth it appears that Christianity was singularly uninterested in the scientific achievements of the Greeks.
 There is no treatise on cosmology in the New Testament and extremely few references to particular elements of the Greek account of the universe.
 All efforts are spent on the proclamation of the belief that the birth, life, death and resurrection of Jesus had radically changed the way in which the relations between God and the world should be envisaged.

-From the religion of Israel Christianity also inherited the belief that the one Lord of the world is also its Creator.4 Time and again the Old Testament underlines the fact that the world is created.
-This is almost always understood in the sense that it has come into being independently of man and without human assistance.
+From the religion of Israel Christianity also inherited the belief that the one Lord of the world is also its Creator.
+Time and again the Old Testament underlines the fact that the world is created.
+It has come into being independently of man and without human assistance.
 "Where were you when I laid the foundations of the earth?"
-(Book of Job, 38, 4) was God's question to Job.
+(Book of Job, 38: 4) was God's question to Job.
 However, the Biblical doctrine of creation seems to be marked by a paradox.
-On the one hand there is a chasm between God and His creatures.
+On the one hand there is an existential chasm between God and His creatures.
 Nothing in nature is divine.
 On the other hand, the created world is said to testify to the divinity of its creator.
-God must be present within it in such a way than man can recognize it as created.
-The beginning of the gospel of St. John indicates a solution of this dilemma.
+The beginning of the Gospel of St. John indicates a solution of this dilemma.
 "In the beginning was the logos, and the logos was with God, and the logos was God.
 He was in the beginning with God.
-All things came into being through him, and without him not one thing came into being" (Gospel of John, I, 1).
-When the fourth Gospel opens by saying that "In the beginning was the logos," it looks at first sight like the introduction to a Greek philosophical treatise.
-To use the word in a Christian context was an important step towards assimilating the conception of the world as a rational structure according to the basic tenet of Greek philosophy.
+All things came into being through him, and without him not one thing came into being" (Gospel of John, I: 1).
+By introducing "logos" was Christianity embracing a fundamental notion in Greek philosophy?
+At a minimum it can be said that by using the word "logos" early Christianity was taking an important step towards assimilating the conception of the world as a rational structure according to the basic tenet of Greek philosophy.